Add speakerRemove speakerSpeaker added

 • About Jane Smiley

 Jane Smiley has been praised as “a diverse and masterly writer” (The New York Times Book Review) and “one of the premier novelists of her generation, possessed of a mastery of the craft and an uncompromising vision that grows more powerful with each book” (The Washington Post).
-Her most exciting project yet is a thrilling saga, a trilogy of novels that spans 100 years, beginning with Some Luck.
+Her most recent project, Lucky, is a soaring, soulful novel about a folk musician who rises to fame across our changing times.

 Smiley has written about politics, horse training, sex, Hollywood, farming, literature, marriage, Barbie . . . and the list goes on.
 It’s no wonder Time magazine once asked, “Is there anything Jane Smiley cannot do?”